DanMcInerney/msf-autopwn/README.md

 Parse Nessus file for vulnerabilities with Metasploit modules and run them.

 #### Details
-Runs an Nmap scan ```nmap -sS -O -T4 -sV -n --max-retries 5 --script smb-vuln-ms17-010,smb-vuln-ms08-067 -oA autopwn-scan``` then parses the output for vulnerable machines.
-The vulnerabilities it currently looks for are MS17-010 (EternalSynergy/Romance if possible, EternalBlue if not) and MS08-067.
+Takes a list of hosts, an Nmap XML file, or a Nessus .nessus file and exploits vulnerable hosts via Metasploit.
+If given a hostlist, msf-autopwn will run an Nmap scan ```nmap -sS -O -T4 -sV -n --max-retries 5 -oA autopwn-scan``` then parses the output for vulnerable machines.

 Prints the live Metasploit output.
 Any sessions gained will be accessible via the msfconsole terminal you started before running msf-autopwn.
 The modules chosen are only the most commonly seen based on group experience.
 If you wish to suggest other modules that you've commonly seen on internal networks I welcome you to open an issue.

 Working modules:
 * exploit/windows/smb/ms08_067_netapi